jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 ``this`` is the current ``ExecutionFrame`` and
 ``mh`` holds the rest of the information.

+The method handle,
-The method handle we create once, and cache in the call site, is chosen according to the entry in the symbol table like this:
+which we create once and cache in the call site, is chosen according to the entry in the symbol table like this:

 ..  code-block::    java